kitecosmic/rapibase/README.md

 ## License

+AGPLv3 License.

-MIT License - feel free to use in personal and commercial projects.
+RapiBase is open source software.
+You are free to use it for personal and commercial projects.
+However, if you modify the code and offer it as a service to others (SaaS), you must make your modifications open source under the same license.

 ## Contributing